Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 # 11. use conda to create an environment based on the requirements in the shellcast environmental yaml file
 conda env create --prefix /home/ssaia/env_shellcast -f shellcast-env.yml
+# The user will have to replace "ssaia" with their Unity ID.

 # 12. activate the environment you created
 conda activate /home/ssaia/env_shellcast
+# The user will have to replace "ssaia" with their Unity ID.

 # 13. nativate into the shellcast directory
 cd shellcast